-Just for fun, I looked up the real meaning of Halloween as I recalled it was a holy day.
+Just for fun, I looked up the real meaning of Halloween.
 It turns out that Halloween is the evening before the Christian holy day of All Hallows' Day (also known as All Saints' Day or Hallowmas).

 Happy Hallowmas Day!